Wild camping on Haystacks

 Just visible in the tarn are three grassy islands which are supposed to resemble loaves of bread.
 It was these islands that gave the tarn its original name – Loaf Tarn.
 The small body of water has since lost that title and is now curiously named Innominate Tarn.

 Scafell Pike can be seen in the small gap between Great Gable and Kirk Fell.
-Also to the left of Great Gable Green Gable is shrouded in cloud, cloud that would ultimately lead to me having a very poor night’s sleep.
+To the left of Great Gable is Green Gable which is shrouded in cloud, cloud that was heading my way and would ultimately lead to me having a very poor night’s sleep.

 The path to Haystack’s summit crag leads past an unnamed tarn.
 While there, the setting sun’s light turned an incredible red colour and I was able to get one last photo.